 Breast cancer screening involves medical tests used to detect breast cancer at an early stage.
 Early detection improves treatment success and increases survival rates.

 Breast cancer screening primarily includes mammograms, which help detect tumors early before symptoms appear.
 Genetic testing (BRCA1/BRCA2) may be recommended for high-risk individuals, while blood tests are mainly used for monitoring rather than routine detection.
+Breast cancer screening with mammography (X-ray) is recommended for all women aged 50 to 74.
+Women between 20 and 50 years of age are advised to do a self-breast examination once a month and also have a mammogram from 50 years of age.

 Cervical cancer can be detected early through regular Pap smear and HPV testing.
 These tests identify abnormal cervical cell changes and high-risk HPV infections that may lead to cancer if left untreated.